-James Keiller & Son was the world’s leading marmalade manufacturer throughout much of the nineteenth century.
+James Keiller & Son was influential in popularising marmalade, and was the leading manufacturer of the preserve in the world throughout much of the nineteenth century.

-From the 1760s Janet Keiller operated a small confectionery business at Seagate, Dundee, where she produced jams.
-She modified a quince recipe to create “chip” (shredded peel) marmalade.
-It was believed that the addition of orange peel aided digestion.
+Dundee, in the east of Scotland, has a long history of fruit growing.
+Janet Keiller operated a small confectionery business at Seagate, Dundee from the 1760s.
+She produced jams, and modified a quince recipe to create “chip” (shredded peel) marmalade.
+It was believed that the addition of the fibrous orange peel aided digestion.

-Her son James Keiller (1775 – 1839) took over in 1797, and the business assumed his name.
-Marmalade was just one of their many lines, which included jams, cakes and confectionery.
+Her son James Keiller (1775 – 1839) took over the business from 1797, and the firm assumed his name.
+Marmalade was just one of their many product lines, which included jams, cakes and confectionery.
 The firm was known as James Keiller & Son by 1827.

-Alexander Keiller (1821 – 1877) took over the firm from his father in 1839 when it was still relatively small.
-Alexander Keiller was a warm but reserved man, with steely determination.
+Alexander Keiller (1821 – 1877) took over the firm from his father in 1839 when it was still relatively modest.
+Alexander Keiller was a warm but reserved man, with a steely determination.
 He moved the premises to Castle Street in 1845.
 He increased production with the introduction of steam-powered machinery.
-By 1851 he employed 60 people.
+He employed 60 people by 1851.

-In the 1850s Keiller established a dedicated bakery department.
+Keiller established a dedicated bakery department from the 1850s.

 “Dundee marmalade” had secured a worldwide reputation by 1857.
 Keiller was already exporting, mostly to expatriates in countries such as Australia and South Africa.
 The Dundee factory employed an average of 150 people (mostly women), rising to 200 during the marmalade season.
 Nearly 15 tons of sugar were used every week.
 Jams, candied peels and confectionery were produced when Seville oranges were out of season.

-Alexander established a factory at St Peter Port, Guernsey for export manufacture in 1857.
+Alexander established a factory at St Peter Port, Guernsey, from 1857.
 The Channel Island location was chosen to avoid mainland sugar duty.
 Managed by his brother William (1829 – 1899), for twenty years, the site accounted for one third of the company’s 1,000 ton a year output.
 Around 200 people were employed by 1878.
-However, profits were disappointing, and Alexander eventually bought out his brother’s third share in James Keiller & Son.
+However, profits were to prove disappointing, and Alexander eventually bought out his brother’s third share in James Keiller & Son.

 At a time when manufacturer’s adulteration of food was rife, Keiller invited The Lancet‘s food adulteration expert, Dr Arthur Hassall, to examine their marmalade in 1859, which he declared to be pure and “the finest he had ever tasted”.

-Keiller was the largest confectioner in Britain by 1869.
+Keiller was the largest confectionery manufacturer in Britain by 1869.
 Around 300 people were employed at the Dundee site.
-John Mitchell Keiller assumed control of the company in 1877, following the death of his father.
+Following the death of his father, John Mitchell Keiller assumed control of the company from 1877.

-Following the abolition of sugar duty in 1871, manufacturing offshore lost its rationale.
-The Guernsey operation was relocated to Tay Wharf at Silvertown, London in 1879.
-J M Keiller used the opportunity to oust his uncle William, and install his junior partner, James Boyd, as manager of the new factory, where around 260 people were employed.
+With the abolition of sugar duty in 1871, manufacturing offshore lost its rationale.
+The Guernsey operation was relocated to Tay Wharf at Silvertown, London from 1879.
+J M Keiller used the opportunity to oust his uncle William, and install James Boyd as manager of the new factory, where around 260 people were employed.

 James Keiller & Sons became a limited liability company with a capital of £300,000 (£35 million in 2015) in 1893.
 J M Keiller used this juncture as an opportunity to step back from management of the business, and James Boyd became managing director.

-The Silvertown factory was completely gutted by fire in 1899, with the damage estimated at over £100,000.
+The Silvertown site, described as one of the largest factories in England, was completely gutted by fire in 1899, with the damage estimated at over £100,000.
 1,400 workers were temporarily thrown out of employment whilst it was rebuilt.
 The next year the Dundee factory at Albert Square also burned down, and was rebuilt at a cost of £30,000.
 The building, stock and machinery had been insured for £118,000.

 Keiller had a turnover of £350,000 by 1900.